guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 ## Deliverables

-* Review and fix of Spanish website translation
+* Review and fix Spanish Website translation
+* Review and fix Spanish Reference translations
+* Review and fix Spanish Examples translations
+* Write a TRANSLATION.md document with all guidelines and examples for future website translations

 _Propose a clear list of deliverables._